-As discussed in Note 2, under New Accounting Pronouncement, HRSD adopted GASB Statement No. 84, Fiduciary Activities, (the Statement) effective July 1, 2020.
-In accordance with the requirements of this Statement, HRSD has prepared fiduciary fund financial statements for the fiscal years ended June 30, 2021 and 2020.
+As discussed in Note 2, HRSD adopted GASB Statement No. 84, Fiduciary Activities, effective July 1, 2020.
+HRSD has prepared fiduciary fund financial statements for the fiscal years ended June 30, 2022 and 2021.
 The statements include information on one of HRSD's three postemployment benefits other than pensions (other postemployment benefits, or OPEB) plans, and information on funds held by HRSD to apply toward customer accounts.